Koenkk/zigbee2mqtt.io/docs/devices/TS0601_dimmer_2.md

 ---
-title: "Moes ZS-EUD control via MQTT"
+title: "TuYa TS0601_dimmer_2 control via MQTT"
-description: "Integrate your Moes ZS-EUD via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your TuYa TS0601_dimmer_2 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2022-08-31T11:26:27
+addedAt: 2022-11-01T16:06:49
 pageClass: device-page
 ---